The Impact of Redshift on Galaxy Morphometric Classification: case studies for SDSS, DES, LSST and HST with Morfometryka: Introduction

 \section{Introduction}

-The present and near future of extragalactic astronomy will be dominated by multi-band photometric imaging data.
-Following all developments in extragalactic astronomy and galaxy morphology of the past century (see \cite{Conselice2014} for a review), we are facing an era of large astronomical surveys from both ground \citep{SDSSDR8, DES, LSST} and space based telescopes \citep{COSMOS, CANDELS, JWST}.
+The present and near future of extragalactic astronomy will be dominated by multiband photometric imaging data.
+Following all developments in extragalactic astronomy and galaxy morphology of the past century (see \cite{Conselice2014} for a review), we are facing an era of large astronomical surveys from both ground-based \citep{SDSSDR8, DES, LSST} and space-based telescopes \citep{COSMOS, JWST, CANDELS, CANDELS2}.
 Usual classification techniques (i.e. visual classification) are no longer suitable to deal with such a huge volume of data available and even citizen science approaches like Galaxy Zoo \citep{galaxyzoo} are starting to become overrun by the number of objects detected.
-The ability of distinguishing between galaxy classes is extremely valuable for the study of galaxy formation and evolution \citep{Roberts, bamford2008}, since galactic structure is a ever changing product of physical processes that happens within such objects and with their environment.
+The ability of distinguishing between galaxy classes is extremely valuable for the study of galaxy formation and evolution \citep{Roberts, bamford2008}, since galactic structure is an ever-changing product of physical processes which happen within such objects and with their environment.
 The separation of galaxy classes can yield clues and insights not only in the evolution of galaxies but in the evolution of the universe itself.